Your Grandpa Was Cooler Than You

 “You know your Grandpa cooked baked beans on a field stove in Holland during World War 2.
 He was lucky if they were lukewarm.”

 “Sucks to be him,” snickered Mikey.
-He smacked Cal in the arm and held his fist out to be dapped.
+He smacked Cal in the arm and held his fist out.
 Cal didn’t make eye contact.
+Cal didn’t dap him either.

 “Without it ‘sucking to be him’ there are no Hot Pockets or video game camping,” said Mrs. James.

 “I’m not video game camping, Mom!”
-Cal sighed his famous sigh.
+Cal sighed his great sigh.
 “God.”

 “Yeah, well Grandpa and his squadron were once trapped in a bunker for three days before crawling on their bellies for more than a mile to get away from the Nazis.
 And when they finally got to an abandoned bunker, they survived on rations they found with that stove for weeks.”